Google Workspace : Collaboration + productivity apps (opens in new tab)

 Look after your money and… well, you know the rest.
 Adminsoft Accounts may be a little clunky to look at (okay, a lot clunky) and somewhat tricky to get to grips with, but it offers a massive amount of functionality that can manage most aspects of your financial business for you.
 Made by a small business owner for other small business owners, it's currency independent and perfect for managing a growing customer base.

 You can do full stock control, purchase ordering, deal with various HR functions, manage your cash-flow and budgets – basically everything important.
-We leave it here with a small caveat, though: you may have to put some work in if you later want to export Adminsoft Accounts' data and import it into a paid-for package like Sage 50, but that would be true whatever accounting software package you were using.
+We leave it here with a small caveat, though: you may have to put some work in if you later want to export Adminsoft Accounts' data and import it into a paid-for package like Sage 50, but that would be true of whatever accounting software package you were using.

 Proper invoices are important.
 If you're demanding payment you want to look professional, you want to be quick, and you want to make it as easy as possible for your payees to get you the funds.
 Wave accomplishes all of these tasks within a free, cross-platform app so simple that you can even issue invoices from your phone.